 Tribute Advocacy Honoree – Paula Cullison

-As President of Women in Management for a Fortune 500 company in Phoenix, she created and facilitated the 1985 Year for All Arizona Women project with support from Gov Bruce Babbitt, 65 Mayors, 6 tribal leaders, county officials, numerous businesses and individuals.The year-long celebration consisted or over 100 events, which involved over 300 volunteers statewide and attracted over 10,000 attendees.
-It was amulti-racial and ethnic effort.
+As President of Women in Management for a Fortune 500 company in Phoenix, she created and facilitated the 1985 Year for All Arizona Women project with support from Gov Bruce Babbitt.The year-long celebration consisted or over 100 events, which involved over 300 volunteers statewide and attracted over 10,000 attendees.

 In 2002 with husband Tim, Paula created the Arizona Women’s Partnership, an all-volunteer philanthropic non-profit, which awards grants to small charities in AZ that assist underserved women and children, domestic violence, child abuse, ESL, youth leadership, ESL. adult literacy, homelessness, hunger, girls who have been sex trafficked, refugee women and families.
 To date, over $400,000 has been awarded to over 55 charities in AZ, thus impacting the lives of over 100,000.

-Visit azwp.org for details.
-To help fundraise, she created two events: Getting Our Just Desserts to showcase female pastry chefs and Wine Women and Jazz to showcase female restaurateurs and caterers and female jazz artists.
+Paula’s advice to Young women: You can realize your dreams and goals through hard work and determination.
 Always be willing to help others in their journey.
 Believe in yourself and surround yourself with positive thinking people who will support you.

 Paula’s life has been mirrored in the YWCA mission of empowerment of women, peace and social justice for all.

 The YWCA is honored to present the 2019 Advocacy Award to Paula Cullison